verbb/formie/docs/template-guides/google-tag-manager.md

 :::

 ## Page Reload
 If your form is set to Page Reload, you can use the following to detect whether the form has been submitted.
-This will take into account mutli-page forms, and will only be true when a form is completed.
+This will take into account multi-page forms, and will only be true when a form is completed.

 ```twig
 {% set form = craft.formie.forms({ handle: 'contactForm' }).one() %}